Examine the social, economic, and political impacts of globalization, westernization, and climate change in the Pacific Islands.

 - The Samoan language course emphasizes beginning speaking and comprehension skills through classroom and field instruction.
 Everyday communication forms the foundation of this course.
 By the end of this course, students should be able to engage in everyday Samoan conversations that facilitate interactions during the Independent Study Project (ISP).
 Bilingual surveys can assist with data collection during ISP.

 - (ANTH3500 / 3 credits / 45 hours)

-- This course introduces students to learning across cultures and field experience, which prepares them for their Independent Study Projects.
-Activities include cross-cultural adaptation and skills building; project selection and refinement; appropriate methodologies; field study ethics and the World Learning / SIT Human Subjects Review Policy.
-Students also develop contacts and find resources, practice observation and information gathering skills, organize and communicate research findings, present a mini-Independent Study Project (ISP), and maintain a work journal.
+- This course introduces students to learning across cultures and field experience, which prepares them for their Independent Study Projects (ISPs).
+Topics include cross-cultural adaptation and skills building; project selection and refinement; appropriate methodologies; field study ethics and the World Learning / SIT Human Subjects Review Policy.
+Students also develop contacts and find resources, practice observation and information gathering skills, organize and communicate research findings, present a mini-ISP, and maintain a work journal.